 Goodwill represents the excess of the purchase price over the fair value of the identifiable assets and liabilities acquired in a business combination.
 Goodwill is not depreciated or amortized but is tested for impairment annually or more frequently when an event occurs or circumstances change that could indicate that the carrying value may not be recoverable.
 We first assess qualitative factors to determine whether it is necessary to perform the two-step test in accordance with ASC 350-20, Intangibles-Goodwill and Other: Goodwill, ("ASC 350-20").
-If, as a result of the qualitative assessment, it is morelikely-than-not that the fair value of the reporting unit is less than its carrying amount, the two-step quantitative impairment test described above is required.
+If, as a result of the qualitative assessment, it is more-likely-than-not that the fair value of the reporting unit is less than its carrying amount, the two-step quantitative impairment test described above is required.
 Otherwise, no further testing is required.
 In performing the two-step quantitative impairment test, the first step compares the carrying amount of the reporting unit to the fair value of the reporting unit.
-If the carrying amount of each reporting unit's goodwill and the carrying amount of goodwill.
+If the carrying amount of each reporting unit exceeds its fair value, a second step is performed to compute the amount of impairment as the difference between the implied fair value of the reporting unit's goodwill and the carrying amount of goodwill.
 Application of a goodwill impairment test requires significant management judgment, including the identification of reporting units, assigning assets and liabilities to reporting units, assigning goodwill to reporting units, and determining the fair value of each reporting unit.
 The judgment in estimating the fair value of reporting units includes estimating future cash flows, determining appropriate discount rates and making other assumptions.
 Changes in these estimates and assumptions could materially affect the determination of fair value for each reporting unit.
 The Group concluded that the estimated fair value of the reporting unit substantially exceeded the underlying carring value as of December 31, 2019.
 No impairment charge was recognized for the years ended December 31, 2017, 2018 and 2019.